 Why La Linea Rental Prices Are So Competitive

 La Linea sits directly on the Spanish side of the Gibraltar border.
-A 10-minute walk takes you from the town centre to the frontier crossing and into Gibraltar itself.
-Despite this proximity, rents in La Linea are typically 55 to 80 percent lower than equivalent apartments in Gibraltar.
+A ten-minute walk takes you from the town centre to the frontier crossing.
+Despite this proximity, rents here are typically 55 to 80 percent lower than equivalent apartments inside Gibraltar.

-The main reasons are straightforward.
-Gibraltar has an acute housing shortage with limited land, while La Linea has a larger housing stock with ongoing development.
-Spanish rental law also tends to favour longer lease terms at stable prices, which keeps the market more predictable.
+The reasons are straightforward.
+Gibraltar has an acute housing shortage on a rock with very limited land, while La Linea has a larger and more varied housing stock.
+Spanish residential leases governed by the LAU (Ley de Arrendamientos Urbanos) tend to offer longer terms at stable prices, which keeps the market more predictable for tenants.

 Average Rental Prices in La Linea (2026)